-Growing up, I never realized what exercise really meant.
-Even though I had long walks to school and was a playful young girl, it never occurred that exercise had anything to do with wellness.
+Growing up, I never realized what exercise meant.
+Even though I had a long walk to school and was a playful young girl, it never occurred that exercise had anything to do with wellness.

 But after a few experiences (health issues), research, and the sad loss of my mother to a chronic illness, I realized that regular physical activity is significant.

 At first, it was hard to keep up with the routine.
-But as the days went by, it got easier and easier.
+But as the days went by, it got easier and more doable.
 And it turned out that loving to move or exercise makes a big difference.
-Here is how I learned to love working out – and how it helps me stay motivated.
+So here’s how I learned to love working out – and how it helps me stay motivated.

 Find what you love